reanahub/blog.reana.io/content/posts/2023/keycloak-sso-login-option.md

 ---
 title: "Enable users to log in with your own SSO Provider"
-date: 2023-03-16T09:00:00+01:00
+date: 2023-09-18T09:00:00+01:00
+categories: Admin
+tags: Admin
 ---

-With the latest REANA release 0.9.1-alpha.2, administrators can now configure their own third-party Keycloak Single Sign-On (SSO) authentication provider.
+With the latest REANA release, administrators can now configure their own third-party Keycloak Single Sign-On (SSO) authentication provider.

 ## What is Single Sign-On (SSO)?